Sc1anso/IoT-activity-recognition/README.md

     - "kmeans" or "som" respectively to perform the unsupervised analysis with K-Means or SOM;
     - 'avg', 'min' or 'avgmin' respectively, for ANOVA analysis, to do only the analysis by choosing the mean of the variances per class, only by choosing the minimum of the variances per class, or both analyses;
     - "our" or "uci" to be entered now if the first parameter is "u";
-    - "y" or "n" respectively to tell the program whether or not it should save, during execution, all plots and useful data structures to be exported.
+    - "y" or "n" respectively to tell the program whether or not it should save, during execution, all plots and useful data structures to be exported;
+- main.cpp: M5Stack code.

  NOTE: All directories that are not in the repository will be generated at runtime.